In Waldorf's Favor

 What can we say for Rudolf Steiner?
 Why did he attract a following in his own time?
 Why does he still have admirers today?

-And, more important, what are the virtues of the school system he created — Waldorf schools, also known as Steiner schools?
+And, more important, what are the virtues of the educational system he created — Waldorf education, also known as Steiner education?

 Perhaps Steiner's most obvious asset was intelligence.
 He was very bright.
 In addition, he had breathtaking versatility: He did work in a wide array of fields — intellectual, spiritual, artistic, agricultural, and social/political.
 He was a genuine polymath.